dougmiller/theMetaCityArticles/022-lets-make-a-terrible-image-processing-pipeline.md

-Title: Lets make a terrible image processing pipeline
+Title: Let's make a terrible image processing pipeline
+URL: lets-make-a-terrible-image-processing-pipeline
 Blurb: With the advent of the `<picture>` tag and the general support of media-queries, it is time to automate image production.
 Tags: Automation,Images